4dcu-be/4dcu.be/_posts/2021-01-09-Google-Cloud-Functions.md

 ---

 With Google's [Cloud Functions] you can make simple microservices that can perform a task on Google's infrastructure.
-This allows some functionality of an app to be moved to the cloud. which can be useful in a number of cases; for instance the Dashboard from a [previous post].
+This allows some functionality of an app to be moved to the cloud.
+This can be useful in a number of cases; for instance the Dashboard from a [previous post].
 When running scripts on a platform like the Kindle Paperwhite, you are somewhat limited to which tools and packages you can use easily.
 For instance installing additional python packages would be a non-trivial step, as is installing other software.
 Therefore, the script makes use of vanilla regular expressions to